 Mr. Waks organized and has chaired Kaye Scholer’s Alternative Dispute Resolution practice group, which brings together those lawyers in all of our offices who, over many years, have assisted our clients in fashioning innovative and cost-effective ways to successfully resolve their business disputes, rather than go through traditional litigation, or who serve as neutrals in mediations, arbitrations and other ADR proceedings.

-Reflecting the breadth of his experience in employment law litigation and counseling, Mr. Waks lectures regularly on a wide range of employment and labor matters and litigation practice for national and international conferences sponsored over the years by American Chamber of Commerce in Germany, Federal Bar Council, American Arbitration Association, Scheinman Institute, American Conference Institute, American Lawyer/Law Journal Seminars, New York State and City Bar Associations, American Bar Association, Federal Bar Council, ALI-ABA, Law Education Institute/ABA Section on Labor & Employment Law’s National CLE Conference on Labor and Employment Law, American Employment Law Council, CPR Institute, Glasser LegalWorks, American Arbitration Association, Southwestern Legal Foundation, BNA Books, Practising Law Institute, California Business Law Institute, Wisconsin Bar Association, New York County Lawyers Association, and Strategic Research Institute, among others.
+Reflecting the breadth of his experience in employment law litigation and counseling, Mr. Waks has lectured on a wide range of employment and labor matters and litigation practice for national and international conferences sponsored over the years by American Chamber of Commerce in Germany, Federal Bar Council, American Arbitration Association, Scheinman Institute, American Conference Institute, American Lawyer/Law Journal Seminars, New York State and City Bar Associations, American Bar Association, Federal Bar Council, ALI-ABA, Law Education Institute/ABA Section on Labor & Employment Law’s National CLE Conference on Labor and Employment Law, American Employment Law Council, CPR Institute, Glasser LegalWorks, American Arbitration Association, Southwestern Legal Foundation, BNA Books, Practising Law Institute, California Business Law Institute, Wisconsin Bar Association, New York County Lawyers Association, and Strategic Research Institute, among others.
 In these programs, Mr. Waks typically addresses such subjects as class actions and complex employment litigation, cross-border employment issues of discrimination and restrictive covenant enforcement, employment ADR, Dodd-Frank, SOX and other whistleblower retaliation litigation, sexual harassment, age and other discrimination litigation, enforcement of restrictive covenants, forfeiture of benefits and protection of trade secrets, ethical considerations in employment litigation and the use of statistics and statistical experts in employment cases.
 The National Law Journal (April 9, 2001) article that he co-authored on the use of statistics in employment litigation was relied upon by the U.S. District Court for the District of Connecticut in Robertson et al. v.
 Sikorsky Aircraft Corp.
 (2001), in denying race discrimination class certification.

 In addition, for sixteen years, the Law Journal’s Annual General Counsel Conference, considered by many to be the premier forum of its type, featured Mr. Waks as its opening speaker on cutting-edge employment law, litigation and class action developments as to which he has been actively litigating or advising.